Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/07/javascript-constructors-are-just-functions.md

     - JavaScript
 ---

-I was recently asked a question about JavaScript constructors, which highlighted to me that this statement isn’t as well known as it ought to be:
+I was recently asked a question about JavaScript constructors, which highlighted to me that this statement isn't as well known as it ought to be:

 > JavaScript Constructors are Just Functions!

 There is absolutely no difference between the two, except how you use them.
-It’s a bit like a pencil.
-In my hands it is a writing and drawing instrument, but to some people I know it’s a device for removing ear-wax.
+It's a bit like a pencil.
+In my hands it is a writing and drawing instrument, but to some people I know it's a device for removing ear-wax.

 So here are some examples to back up the statement.
 Firstly, a function…